w3c/wai-tutorials/source/tables/multi-level.html.erb.md

 order: 4
 ---

 Multi-level tables are too complex to identify a strict horizontal or vertical association between header and data cells.

-The relationship between those cells should be defined by giving each `<th>` cell a unique `id` attribute, and each `<td>` a `headers` attribute.
-That `headers` attribute lists related `id` values, separated by spaces.
+To associate a data cell with a header cell, each header cell has an (document-wide) unique `id`.
+Data cells that refer to a header cell have a `headers` attibute that lists the `id` values of those header cells, separated by spaces.

 Tables that should be marked up this way include:

--   Where column headers are repeated or changed part-way through the table.
+- Tables with column headers that repeat or change part-way through the table.
--   Those with three or more header cells related to each data cell.
+- Tables with three or more header cells associated to each data cell.

+Multi-level tables may also need to have a caption to identify it and a summary to describe the layout of the table, see [Caption & Summary](caption-summary.html).

-In many cases it is worth considering ways to restructure the information to the tables to make them less complex for all readers, for example by separating the information in smaller, more manageable tables.
+In many cases it is worth considering ways to restructure the information in such tables to make them less complex for all readers.
+For example by splitting the information in smaller, more manageable tables.

-Multi-level tables should have [a caption and a summary](caption-summary.html) to describe the layout of the table.

 ## Table with multiple column headers in each column
 {:.ex}